CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 ## MongoDB for questions-service

 We decided to use MongoDB instead of Firebase as the features used for our user-service are not required for questions-service.
-MongoDB is's primary focus is on data storage.
+MongoDB's primary focus is on data storage.
 Both Firebase and MongoDB are built to scale.
 However, MongoDB edges out in terms of robustness and customizability.

 ## Advantages for MongoDB over Firebase